Fatima Jinnah Park: 2025 SAAF Cross Country Championships

+The event saw attendance from high-profile dignitaries, with ambassadors from Sri Lanka and Nepal, as well as senior diplomats from the Maldives and Sri Lanka.
+It was Pakistan's first time hosting the South Asian Cross Country Championship.

 Illegal logging

 Over the past few years, the lack of repairs to the south-eastern side of the fence has enabled illegal cutting and transportation of trees.

 Future plans

 The Capital Development Authority (CDA), which manages the park, has grand plans for the space, which is sometimes called the "sleeping heart" of Islamabad.
 The issue of the park's development is more pressing now that the people of Islamabad have taken a keen interest in recreational activities.
 The CDA's proposed future design for the park will include lakes, rock gardens, aquariums, and fountains.
+In a recent development, CDA has decided to establish a public library with international standards in the park.